 What's the difference between KN95 and N95 masks?

-A KN95 is equivalent to an N95 mask, but is manufactured in China.
+A KN95 is equivalent to an N95 mask, but typically only meets certifications in China and not the United States.

-Both masks are respirators meant to provide a barrier between the person wearing them and particles or liquids in the air.
+Both masks provide a barrier between the person wearing them and particles or liquids in the air.
 An N95 and a KN95 are rated to filter 95% of particles.

 N95 masks typically have two straps that wrap around the head for a better, more secure fit.
 Most KN95 masks have ear loops.